imagentleman/ublime/README.md

 ### Manual Download

 - Download the repository in this [zip file](https://github.com/imagentleman/ublime/archive/master.zip).
-- Unzip the files and copy the individual theme folders (e.g. `gruntilda-syntax`) you want.
+- Unzip the files and copy the individual theme folders (e.g. `gruntilda-syntax`, the ones with the suffix `syntax`, the others are for VS Code) you want.
 - Paste the files in Atom's Packages folder, which can be found on `~/.atom/packages` on Mac and on `c:\Users\yourusername\.atom\packages` on Windows.

 ## How to install on TextMate